St. James Infirmary Clinic: History

-Since SJI is a multi-service clinic, it challenges centuries of beliefs pertaining to the perceived health needs of the sex worker population.
-Instead of solely focusing on the sexual health needs of sex workers, the St. James Infirmary combines best practices from Eastern and Western medical to address all the potential holistic health needs of sex workers.
-The goals of the Infirmary are:
+Since SJI was a multi-service clinic, it challenged centuries of beliefs pertaining to the perceived health needs of the sex worker population.
+Instead of solely focusing on the sexual health needs of sex workers, the St. James Infirmary combined best practices from Eastern and Western medical to address all the potential holistic health needs of sex workers.
+The goals of the Infirmary were: